Recruiter.com and hireEZ Partn - GuruFocus.com

 The partnership offers a seamless and integrated talent acquisition solution, from sourcing and attracting top talent to final placement, empowering the best delivery of overall talent to clients.

-As part of their commitment to driving innovation in the recruitment industry, hireEZ and Recruiter.com will be hosting a thought-provoking webinar on LinkedIn Live on February 22nd at 12:30 PM EST. During the session, titled 'Keeping Up with your Talent Needs Using Fewer Resources,' experts will delve into the latest strategies and technologies that can help organizations meet their talent acquisition goals while optimizing resources.
+As part of our commitment to driving innovation in the recruitment industry, hireEZ and Recruiter.com invite you to join us for a thought-provoking webinar on LinkedIn Live on February 22nd at 12:30 PM EST. During the session, titled 'Keeping Up with your Talent Needs Using Fewer Resources,' our experts will delve into the latest strategies and technologies that can help organizations meet their talent acquisition goals while optimizing resources.

 About Recruiter.com Group, Inc.